 The 'Luck' of Workington Hall

-We currently have on display The ‘Luck of Workington Hall’ kindly donated to us on loan by Mrs.Susan Thornely the head of the Curwen family.
+We would normally have on display The ‘Luck of Workington Hall’ kindly donated to us on loan by Mrs.Susan Thornely the head of the Curwen family, however due to the death of Mrs. Thornely the luck is currently in London being valued for inheritance purposes.

 The Cork Model